-Hubs and Spokes proposed8
+Hubs and Spokes proposed6

-The proposed list of hubs is built on pre-April 2023 presence of UN and INGOs in country.
-It also aligned with the coordination mechanisms that were recommended as an outcome of the operational coordination review (OCR) undertaken between November 2023 and January 2024.
+The proposed list of hubs built on pre-April 2023 presence of UN and INGOs in country.
+It is also aligned with the coordination mechanisms that were recommended at the OCR.

-The hubs will be meant to provide operational coordination set-ups for the areas which they cover with services.
-They will be the first location to delivery on scale to then transport additional items closer to the identified spokes (closer to people in field locations away from main cities).
-While hubs are mostly urban areas, the spokes will be first line of response in other smaller towns and rural areas.
-Each Hub will be supported by 1 coordinator and 1 Information Management officer support.
-Humanitarian response in the areas covered by each Hub will be coordinated at the Hub level, and partners (UN, INGOs, and NGOs) will commit to coordinate interventions to target the highest-at-risk locations across in each spoke in coordination to ensure highest impact.
+The hubs are meant to provide operational coordination set-ups for the areas they cover.
+They will be the first location to delivery at scale and to distribute to the identified spokes, closer to people in field locations.
+While hubs are mostly urban areas, the spokes will be first line of response in smaller towns and rural areas.
+Each Hub will be supported by 1 coordinator and 1 information management officer.
+Humanitarian response in the areas covered by each hub will be coordinated at the hub level, and partners will commit to coordinate interventions to target the highest-at-risk locations through the spokes to ensure highest impact.
+Approximately 18 to 20 spokes will be established in total and will be mainly driven by INGO and NNGO presence8.